adam-r-kowalski/atom/README.md

 #### Prerequisites

-Before installing Wave, please ensure that you have installed [zig 0.11.0-dev.3859+88284c124](https://ziglang.org/) and [wasmer](https://wasmer.io/).
+Before installing Atom, please ensure that you have installed [zig 0.11.0-dev.3859+88284c124](https://ziglang.org/) and [wasmer](https://wasmer.io/).
-Zig is a fast and reliable language that we've used to develop Wave's compiler, and Wasmer is the WebAssembly runtime that Wave relies on for executing your code.
+Zig is a fast and reliable language that we've used to develop Atom's compiler, and Wasmer is the WebAssembly runtime that Atom relies on for executing your code.

 #### Compiling From Source

-Follow the steps below to compile Wave from its source code:
+Follow the steps below to compile Atom from its source code:

 1. Clone the repository:

-First, you'll need to clone the Wave repository from GitHub.
+First, you'll need to clone the Atom repository from GitHub.
 You can do this using Git with the following command:

 ```bash
 git clone git@github.com:adam-r-kowalski/atom.git
 ```

-This command creates a copy of the Wave repository on your local machine.
+This command creates a copy of the Atom repository on your local machine.

 2. Navigate into the repository directory: